Verashni's column: I don’t hide the fact that it is seriously time to 'move on'

 FAMILY #1 (White)

-My father.
 And after your article, even more of a hero to me than he was before.
 During apartheid, when “all whites” had “all the opportunities”, my father, the youngest of four, and his family lived in a small mudbrick house (no cement).
 My grandfather was a busdriver.
 My grandmother left school at standard 6.
 Her brilliant photographic brain was wasted because she had no opportunities.

 They later made additions to the house using hessian bags, that they themselves hardened using old newspapers in a sort of paper maché method.
 My father and his brother both slept on one stretcher, they didn’t have beds.
 They did not have running water.
 My father and his siblings had to fetch water in a drum, which they rolled home because it was too heavy to carry.
 For a very long time they didn’t have flush toilets.